vdesabou/kafka-docker-playground-docs/docs/cli.md

 ## Schema commands

 - [schema](playground%20schema) - 🔰 Schema commands
-- [get](playground%20schema%20get) - 🔰 Get all schemas versions for all subjects
+- [get](playground%20schema%20get) - 🔰 Get all schemas versions for specified subject (if --subject is not specified, all subjects will be used)
+- [register](playground%20schema%20register) - ⏺️ Register a schema in specified subject

 ## Debug commands